secretstartups/handbook/total-rewards/benefits/general-and-entity-benefits/growth-and-development/index.html.md

 ### Professional Development/Certifications/Licenses

-**Desription:** Any certifications/licenses that you and your manager think will be relevant to your development.
+**Description:** Any certifications/licenses that you and your manager think will be relevant to your development.

 **Eligibility for Reimbursement:** Certifications and licenses related to your career development goals.
 For reimbursements above $1,000 USD, a final grade report or satisfactory certificate of completion will be required to receive reimbursement.